MicrosoftDocs/WSL/WSL/compare-versions.md

 - Any updates to the Linux kernel are immediately ready for use.
 (You don't have to wait for the WSL team to implement updates and add the changes).

-### WSL 2 uses a smaller amount of memory on startup

-WSL 2 uses a lightweight utility VM on a real Linux kernel with a small memory footprint.
-The utility will allocate Virtual Address backed memory on startup.
-It is configured to start with a smaller proportion of your total memory that what was required for WSL 1.

 ## Exceptions for using WSL 1 rather than WSL 2

 We recommend that you use WSL 2 as it offers faster performance and 100% system call compatibility.
 However, there are a few specific scenarios where you might prefer using WSL 1.
 Consider using WSL 1 if: